Gunmen attack South Korea embassy in Tripoli, two guards killed

-TRIPOLI Gunmen fired shots at the South Korean embassy in the Libyan capital Tripoli on Sunday killing two local security guards, South Korean and Libyan officials said.
+TRIPOLI Unidentified gunmen fired shots at the South Korean embassy in the Libyan capital Tripoli on Sunday killing two local security guards, South Korean and Libyan officials said.

 Militants claiming loyalty to Islamic State said they were behind the attack, according to a statement on social media.
 It was not possible to verify the authenticity of the claim.